 - Always test your ads if you want to boost that CTR.

 Some like to say a proper PPC campaign is finessed by a combination of art and science, meaning that it’s not always about following set rules to get the best results but that a bit of creativity is needed to really see your ads shine.
-This seems to be true but there are always techniques used by those successful marketers who have been doing this stuff for years and one place you can go to learn more of those techniques is the Powerhouse Affiliate forum.
+This seems to be true but there are always techniques used by those successful marketers who have been doing this stuff for years and one place you can go to learn more of those techniques is the Affiliate Forum.